How to Choose the Thickness of PCB

 Clarify application needs and performance requirements: Before selecting the PCB thickness, it is important to have a clear understanding of the application performance requirements, various different scenarios, and component load-bearing requirements.
 This will ensure that the chosen thickness is able to meet the product's specific requirements.

-Safety of the circuit board: If the circuit board needs to withstand high voltage or current, it is important to select a thicker circuit board to ensure its safe operation.
+Safety of the circuit board: If the circuit board must handle high voltage or high current, a thicker PCB is recommended to ensure safe operation and adequate clearance/creepage distances.

 Mechanical properties of the circuit board: If the circuit board needs to withstand high mechanical influence, it is advisable to choose a thicker PCB to ensure its mechanical strength